 If you are intending to bring children under 5years old into the forest and will be making use of the shared crèche facilities, please indicate this in enterO and you will be issued a parking voucher that provides access to parking close to the crèche facilities.

 Parking vouchers will be available for collection at;

 The Registration Tent at the Oceania Sprint

-Parking Vouchers will need to be shown to Security at the venue gate to gain entry into the venue.
+Parking Vouchers will need to be shown to Marshal at the venue gate to gain entry into the venue.